Bedrovelsen/Shomap/README.md

 # Shomap
-## Create visualization from Shodan query
+## Create visualization from local Shodan json datafiles
-It takes your query as an input, e.g. "hostname:gov.pl" and produces files necessary to visualize and group it accordingly by port, country, city or ISP.
+Put .json file that is a json key : json array of single line shodan results named shodata.json into this directory and run python3 shomap.py to visualize and group it accordingly by port, country, city or ISP.

 article - https://offensiveosint.io/offensive-osint-s03-e07-shomap-advanced-shodan-visualization